obestwalter/i3configger/README.md

 * variables in i3status configs are also resolved (set anywhere in the sources)
 * reload or restart i3 when a change has been done (using `i3-msg`)
 * notify when new config has been created and activated (using `notify-send`)
-* simple way to render partials based on selectors (see example above)
+* simple way to render partials based on key value pairs in file name
-* simple way to communicate settings to renderer (`$i3configger_key value`)
+* simple way to communicate settings to renderer
-* build config as one shot script or watch for changes (foreground and daemon)
+* build config as one shot script or watch for changes
+* Send messaged to watching i3configger process
 * If `i3 -C fails` with the newly rendered config, the old config will be kept, no harm done

 ## Getting started